baur-mukhamet/shakespeare-gpt2/README.md

 > I may so lawful Roman read.<br>

 It seems that the eval loss is high and we're underfitting.
-The model might benefit if we make it bigger.
+The training might benefit if we make the model bigger.

+**This could be improved in many ways, but since the main goal was to get experience with writing the script and some basic training, I will leave it here for now.**